 News & Events

-- New English-Language Summer Program in Berlin Spend next summer in Berlin and learn about how the city deals with its past and imagines its future.
-Take a new four-week summer course, taught by IU faculty in English.
+- English-Language Summer Program in Berlin Spend next summer in Berlin and learn about how the city deals with its past and imagines its future.
+Take a four-week summer course, taught by IU faculty in English.
 To learn more, click here.
 For a first-hand account of last year's program, see the student blog